Rappahannock Community College 2017-2018 Governance Committee

 Priorities in the 2016-2021 RCC Strategic Plan.

-- Provide a college-wide forum for discussion and integration of activities leading to successful conduct of the SACSCOC ten-year re-affirmation of accreditation process and design of the Quality Enhancement Project (QEP).
+- Provide a college-wide forum for discussion and integration of activities leading to successful conduct of the SACSCOC ten-year re-affirmation of accreditation process and implementation of the Quality Enhancement Project (QEP).

 - Conduct the annual mission and values review and approval process.